dtuchsch/embedded-comstack/README.md

 ### Examples

-There is a ROS package with some examples on how to use the basic software library.
+There is a ROS package that contains some example applications on how to use the basic software library.
 I will add more examples as time passes by.
 If you're working on Ubuntu Linux with ROS installed you can try out the examples by copying the ROS package `examples_bsw` into your catkin workspace.
 After copying, build your catkin workspace and source the setup.bash unless you have done it already.

 ```
 catkin_make